-Sober Living Resources for Montana
+Sober Living Resources for Sober Living Homes in Montana

 Montana, located in the Mountain West region of the United States, is named after the Spanish word “montaña” — which literally means mountain.
 This enormous state, the nation’s fourth-largest by area, is home to countless mountain ranges.
 Many of these ranges are considered part of the world-famous Rocky Mountains.
 However, the state’s eastern half is known for its wide-open prairie terrains and badlands, though even these flat terrains are punctuated by small mountain terrains.
 The state is bordered by North Dakota, South Dakota, Wyoming, and the Canadian provinces of British Columbia, Alberta, and Saskatchewan.